dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-12-Number of parameters in Keras LSTM.md

 _________________________________________________________________
 ~~~

-But why there is 80 parameters for the W tensor and 1600 params for the U tensor and 80 parameters for the b tensor?
+But why there is 80 parameters for the `W` tensor and 1600 params for the `U` tensor and 80 parameters for the `b` tensor?

 If you recall the image:
 ![LSTM](https://dejanbatanjac.github.io/images/lstm.png)

 There are three gates in LSTM cell and one unit for setting the new cell value (Long Memory).
 We marked it with LM'.
-There will be 4 * 20 = 80 parameters W in our LSMT layer, where 20 is the number of LSTM cells in our model.
+There will be 4 * 20 = 80 parameters `W` in our LSMT layer, where 20 is the number of LSTM cells in our model.

-Similarly there will be 80 b parameters in LSTM layer.
+Similarly there will be 80 `b` parameters in LSTM layer.

-The number of U parameters is different.
-While W is same for all LSMT cells (W is connected with the input X, U is separate for each cell.
+The number of `U` parameters is different.
+While `W` is same for all LSMT cells (W is connected with the input `X`, `U` is separate for each cell).

-The number of parameters in U would be 4* 20* 20 = 1600, because each LSTM cell has unique 4 * 20 parameters.
+The number of `U` parameters would be 4* 20* 20 = 1600, because each LSTM cell has unique 4 * 20 parameters.